The Bankrate promise

 How much do I need to save in my 30s?

 Those aged 35 to 44 earn an average income of $103,272 before taxes, according to BLS data.
-Conventional wisdom states this couple should have three times that amount saved for retirement.
+Conventional wisdom states couples in their 30s should have three times that amount saved for retirement.

 Their estimated average monthly spending consists of spending in the following categories: